sbslee/fuc/README.rst

        vcf-filter   Filter a VCF file.
-       vcf-merge    Merge two or more VCF files. vcf-rename   Rename the samples in a VCF file. vcf-slice    Slice a VCF file.
-       vcf-vcf2bed  Convert a VCF file to a BED file. vcf-vep      Filter a VCF file annotated by Ensembl VEP.
+       vcf-merge    Merge two or more VCF files. vcf-rename   Rename the samples in a VCF file. vcf-slice    Slice a VCF file for one or more specified regions. vcf-vcf2bed  Convert a VCF file to a BED file. vcf-vep      Filter a VCF file annotated by Ensembl VEP.